petabridge/akkadotnet-code-samples/README.md

 * Integrating Akka.NET with other popular technologies: RabbitMQ, Apache Kafka, and more; and
 * Deploying Akka.NET into popular and common deployment environments: Kubernetes, Azure, AWS, and more.

-These samples aren't designed to teach how to model complex domains using actors - they are pimarily designed to demosntrate copy-and-pasteable approaches to running AKka.NET infrastructure correctly and succinctly.
+These samples aren't designed to teach how to model complex domains using actors - they are primarily designed to demonstrate copy-and-pasteable approaches to running AKka.NET infrastructure correctly and succinctly.

 ## Current Samples: